biello/cocktail/README.md

 # cocktail
-A webapp about cocktails.
+A demo webapp of SSM.

-I just started my first job as a programmer at July 2017.
-It's my first webapp practice.
 Any advice or suggestions will be greatly appreciated.
 Thank you.

 Frontend: Jquery + Bootstrap